After downtown Chicago protests, unrest spreads to suburbs

 Vandals smashed windows at a shoe store in the heavily-Mexican Little Village neighborhood.
 Crowds broke into a Family Dollar store at a South Side strip mall.
 Multiple suburban shopping malls were closed, including in Calumet City, where the mayor declared a “state of emergency.”

-The unrest fanned out after a weekend of chaos in Chicago, as peaceful protests led to clashes with police, fires and property damage.
+The unrest fanned out after a weekend of chaos in Chicago, as peaceful protests devolved into clashes with police, fires and property damage.
 By midday Sunday, six people had been shot, one fatally, 240 people were arrested and about 20 police officers injured in connection with the demonstrations, Chicago police said.

 Mayor Lori Lightfoot, who ordered an indefinite nightly 9 p.m. curfew, said the Illinois National Guard had been requested to help keep order.
-She said only essential workers would be allowed into the central business district.
+She said access to the central business district would be restricted to only essential workers and people who live there.
 Public transportation was temporarily suspended, major streets blocked with sanitation trucks and Chicago River drawbridges allowing traffic into downtown remained lifted.

 “Seeing the murder of George Floyd sickened me and it still does,” Lightfoot said at a news conference, taking several breaks to compose herself.
 “But rather than respond to his death as we should and focus our energy toward doing the hard work to create the change that we need, we have instead been forced to turn our focus and energy toward preventing wanton violence and destruction”